 Neither small nor big companies are immune from cyber-attacks or data breaches.
-Therefore, regardless of your organization size, opting for penetration testing is what you should do to discover and mitigate vulnerabilities in your mobile apps.
+Therefore, regardless of your organization's size, opting for a mobile app pen test is what you should do to discover and mitigate vulnerabilities in your mobile apps.

 Myth 3: Any Engineer Can Perform a Penetration Test

 Yet another common disbelief around penetration is that anyone can perform penetration testing.